drealnn/atid_911n_barcode_plugin/README.md

-# atid 911n barcode scanner plugin for cordova
+# atid 911n barcode plugin
+Barcode scanner plugin for cordova.

-Not yet tested, in development
+Not yet tested, in development.